 What is CrossFit Training, Anyway?

 Founded by Greg Glassman decades ago, CrossFit has now become one of the most popular fitness regimes across the world.
-According to CrossFit.com, the training technique involves “constantly varied functional movements performed at high intensity.”
+According to CrossFit.com, the training technique involves high-intensity functional movements that are tailored to each individual.

 Put into simple terms, this means that CrossFit involves a great many activity types which will push your body to its limits.
 Here are some of the types of activity that are part of a CrossFit exercises routine: